anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 In general, a transaction is valid at the moment of submission, but after that, a series of external factors (ledger state, etc.) might change the mind of the submitter who's now not interested in the execution of the transaction anymore.

-We have to introduce the concept of a lifetime (or timeout) for the transactions: basically, the `Tx` struct will hold an extra field called `expiration` stating the maximum block height up until which the submitter is willing to see the transaction executed.
-After the specified block height, the transaction will be considered invalid and discarded regardless of all the other checks.
+We have to introduce the concept of a lifetime (or timeout) for the transactions: basically, the `Tx` struct will hold an extra field called `expiration` stating the maximum `DateTimeUtc` up until which the submitter is willing to see the transaction executed.
+After the specified time, the transaction will be considered invalid and discarded regardless of all the other checks.

 By introducing this new field we are setting a new constraint in the transaction's contract, where the ledger will make sure to prevent the execution of the transaction after the deadline and, on the other side, the submitter commits himself to the result of the execution at least until its expiration.
 If the expiration is reached and the transaction has not been executed the submitter can decide to submit a new transaction if he's still interested in the changes carried by it.